jquery/learn.jquery.com/page/javascript-101/conditional-code.md

 ## Switch Statements

-Rather than using a series of `if`/`else` blocks, sometimes it can be useful to use a `switch` statement instead. `Switch` statements look at the value of a variable or expression, and run different blocks of code depending on the value.
+Rather than using a series of `if`/`else` blocks, sometimes it can be useful to use a `switch` statement instead. `switch` statements look at the value of a variable or expression, and run different blocks of code depending on the value.

 ```
 // A switch statement
 switch ( foo ) {

 	case "bar":

-    alert("the value was bar -- yay!");
+		alert( "the value was bar -- yay!" );
 		break;

 	case "baz":

-    alert("boo baz :(");
+		alert( "boo baz :(" );
 		break;

 	default:

-    alert("everything else is just ok");
+		alert( "everything else is just ok" );

 }
 ```